hyang373/CS215/README.md

 *** Project 2 is completed through 2 parts, lab 8 (part 1) and lab 9 (part 2)

+**Problem Statement** : <br>
+Write a program that can help Professor P to implement the Grade Curve Calculator: it allows Professor P to calculate the average score for CS215 Final grade, and help her curve the scores based on her expected average.

 ### Lab 8

 **The purpose of this lab assignment** : <br>